Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 Rails is a web framework which strongly follows model-view-controller principle.
 This principle, as the name suggests, consists of three parts. **Models** are descriptions of your data objects (eg. post has id, author, date and content).
-**Controllers** implement business logic which controlls your application, accesses data, and forwards stuff to the views and finally **views** are in charge of showing your page or API result to the users.
+**Controllers** implement business logic which controls your application, accesses data, and forwards stuff to the views and finally **views** are in charge of showing your page or API result to the users.